batect/batect.dev/docs/reference/config/containers.md

 [the limitations section of Docker's logging documentation](https://docs.docker.com/config/containers/logging/configure/#limitations-of-logging-drivers).

-If the selected log driver does not support streaming container output to the console, you will see error messages similar to `Error attaching: configured logging driver does not support reading` in batect's output.
+If the selected log driver does not support streaming container output to the console, you will see error messages similar to `Error attaching: configured logging driver does not support reading` in Batect's output.
 This does not affect the execution of the task, which will run to completion as per normal.
 :::